Pranava29/custom-polyline-overlay/README.md

 This library file can be used to plot svgs on a polyline with more ease and customization.
 It adds a small info window next to the svg so that we can click on them to get more vehicle stats.

 Customization:

 1. SVGs can be played on the map smoothly as per user needs.

-2. Depending on vehicle speed, the SVG icons change color
+2. Depending on vehicle speed, the SVG icons change color.

-3. Small info window can be styled as per user needs
+3. Small info window can be styled as per user needs.

-4. Updates the position of the vehicle and plays it on the polyline to move it to the new location
+4. Updates the position of the vehicle and plays it on the polyline to move it to the new location.

 Usage and Example:

 Inculde CustomPolylineOverlayControl.js and styles.css files in your project path.
 Now you are ready to use the library in any js file of the project.

 var customPolyline = new CustomPolylineOverlay(<vehicleObj>, <polylineOptions>, <mapObj>);

 customPolyline.addLatLng(<latLng>,<vehicleObj>);

 customPolyline.plotPolyline();

 Legend:

 1. Example of polyine options:

 {

 	strokeColor: '#000',

   	strokeOpacity: 0,

   	strokeWeight: 10,

 	icons: [

 	{

 		icon: {

-        path: <SVG string>,
+       			path: <SVG>, //SVG string or path foes here

-        anchor: newgoogle.maps.Point(47.5,
+        		anchor: newgoogle.maps.Point(47.5, 0),
-        0),

        			strokeColor: '#000',

         		strokeOpacity: 0.5,

-        fillColor: 'red',
+        		fillColor: 'red', //Car/SVGcolor

-        //Car/SVGcolorfillOpacity: 1,
+       			fillOpacity: 1,

-        scale: 0.11//Car/SVGsize/scale
+        		scale: 0.11      //Car/SVGsize/scale
+     		 },

-      };offset: '0%'
+		 offset: '0%'

     	}

   	]

 }

 Work in progress : Working to integrate with snap to roads to make the vehicle stick on roads when played